 Whom do I contact if I have questions?

-If you have any questions regarding payment of your tax bill, please call the collection office at 603-448-1720, Monday - Friday, 8AM - 4:30PM.
+If you have any questions regarding payment of your tax bill, please call the collection office at 603-448-1720, Monday - Thursday, 7:00AM - 5:00PM.
+We are closed on Fridays.
 If you have any questions regarding your assessment or questions on applying for a veteran's credit or elderly exemption please call the assessing office at 603-448-1499.